sdaugherty/platformsh-docs/src/configuration/app/firewall.md

 ## Syntax

 The `firewall` property defines one or more whitelist entries for outbound requests.
-It's basic syntax is as follows:
+Its basic syntax is as follows:

 ```yaml
 firewall: